dallingham/boris/README.md

 recompilation is forced. ``boris`` is able to maintain this dynamic dependency list without any user intervention.

+If you are running multiple UVM or OVM tests one after another, your code will not change, and boris will bypass the compile and optimize steps for each run, and only run the simulation stage.

 ## Configuration files ##

 In order to encourage reuse of designs and verification models,